Why Philosophy cannot die while we’re living

 The conception of philosophy referred to above cuts through many different disciplines and practices and utilizes learning from all in the service of the art of living.
-This conception of philosophy, explained and explored in more detail in my What is Philosophy? series1, is hardly idiosyncratic but consistent with the original historic definition and practice of philosophy as found in its place of origin, ancient Greece.
-Philosophy literally means the love of wisdom; an endless quest for mastery in the art of living.
+This conception of philosophy, explained and explored in more detail in my What is Philosophy? series

 It should therefore come as no surprise that what we now call science, including a number of the particular sciences themselves, were the result of philosophical activity.

-The beginning of science in the Western world tends to be attributed to Pre-Socratic philosophers, like Thales and Democritus, while later philosophers, like Plato and Aristotle, are generally regarded as either having fathered or made major contributions to several branches of knowledge2.
-Isaac Newton did not call himself a scientist but a natural philosopher3, whereas the most influential publication of the 18th century Enlightenment4, the Encyclopédie, placed most of the sciences under philosophy5.
-In fact, up until the 19th century what we now call the natural sciences were then the province of natural philosophy6.
+The beginning of science in the Western world tends to be attributed to Pre-Socratic philosophers, like Thales and Democritus, while later philosophers, like Plato and Aristotle, are generally regarded as either having fathered or made major contributions to several branches of knowledge.
+Isaac Newton did not call himself a scientist but a natural philosopher, whereas the most influential publication of the 18th century Enlightenment, the Encyclopédie, placed most of the sciences under philosophy.
+In fact, up until the 19th century what we now call the natural sciences were then the province of natural philosophy.

 Though we can go through life without ever painting, playing music or writing verse, it is impossible to go through life without making any judgments about the nature of the world and what we ought to do in it.

-That is why, as long as we live, there will always be a measure of philosophizing7, and philosophy will die only when consciousness and reason are extinguished from the universe.
+That is why, as long as we live, there will always be a measure of philosophizing, and philosophy will die only when consciousness and reason are extinguished from the universe.

 Philosophy Now and Then